Segmentation Framework in Business Analysis: Structure Guide

 The framework works only when the segment-level answer changes the recommendation.
 If every segment would lead to the same action, the split is not useful.
 If one segment points to a different price, channel, cost fix, product focus, or go-to-market move, the structure is doing real analytical work.

-When segmentation is the right case structure
+When is segmentation the right case structure?

 Segmentation fits cases where the business likely behaves differently across groups.
 That includes growth, profitability, market entry, customer strategy, product portfolio, pricing, and go-to-market prompts.
 Yale's consulting guide describes consulting broadly as problem solving across strategy, management, profitability, operations, and growth contexts, which is why segmentation can appear in many case types rather than one narrow bucket.